-Council's strategies, projects and plans to improve the uptake of sustainable transport across the City include the introduction of new infrastructure, improving safety within the road network, promotion and education and maintaining a quality road and path network.
+Bayside City Council implements a number of strategies, projects and plans to improve the uptake of sustainable transport across the City.
+This includes the introduction of new infrastructure, improving safety within the road network, promotion and education and maintaining a quality road and path network.